centreon/centreon-documentation/en/installation/installation-of-a-poller/using-centreon-iso.md

 ```
 ## Register the server

-To register it to the Centreon Central server or a Remote server, execute the following command:
+To turn the server into a poller and to register it to the Central server or to a Remote server, execute the following command on the future poller:

 ``` shell
 /usr/share/centreon/bin/registerServerTopology.sh -u <API_ACCOUNT> \